zio/interop-reactive-streams/docs/index.md

 sidebar_label: "ZIO Interop Reactive Streams"
 ---

+This library provides an interoperability layer for reactive streams.

 ## Reactive Streams `Producer` and `Subscriber`

 **ZIO** integrates with [Reactive Streams](http://reactivestreams.org) by providing conversions from `zio.stream.Stream` to `org.reactivestreams.Publisher`